ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 # 6. Running the whole workflow

 In real life we do not run through analysis steps piecemeal as above, we run workflows in an automated manner.
-The above workflow is available to you via 'Shared Data' -> 'Workflows', labelled 'Droplet Quantification and preprocessing'.
+A complete workflow composed of the above steps is available to you via 'Shared Data' -> 'Workflows', labelled 'Droplet Quantification and preprocessing'.

 ![get the whole workflow](workflow1.png)